 Cardiovascular disease is the leading cause of death worldwide.
 The cardiovascular consequences of mercury toxicity and the development of cardiovascular disease are well documented in the scientific literature.
 In addition, there are a myriad of other health conditions that occur as a consequence of cardiovascular disease including hypertension, generalized atherosclerosis, coronary heart disease, myocardial infarction, cardiac arrhythmias, heart rate variability, sudden cardiac death, cerebrovascular accidents (stroke), carotid artery disease, renal dysfunction and renal failure.
 The overall health effects of exposure the mercury is a serious issue that has not received proper medical attention, despite accumulating research.
 If you or a loved one suffers with any form of cardiovascular disease, we encourage you to discuss this with your medical provider and consider being screened for elevated body burdens of mercury.
-If your doctor is not familiar with how to evaluate for mercury toxicity, you may want to find a doctor who specializes in Functional Medicine.
-Find a Functional Medicine Practitioner
+If your doctor is not familiar with how to evaluate for mercury toxicity, you may want to find a doctor who specializes in Find a Functional Medicine Practitioner

 Prevent Mercury Intake to Stop Heart Disease

 One of the most ignored links to heart failure is mercury.
 People are exposed to mercury from a variety of sources:

 Most people are exposed to a number of these sources for a lifetime.
 Mercury accumulates in the body, so tissue and organ mercury levels rise with each exposure.
 It’s true that some of the mercury is continuously excreted, mainly in the feces, but much is re-absorbed and recirculated from the gut only to be redeposited in tissues and organs, such as the heart.